 Severance and Change in Control Benefits.
-Our amended and restated severance benefits plan ("Severance Plan") provides severance benefits to certain of our executives, including our named executive officers, and other employees designated by our Board or an authorized committee thereof, if their employment is terminated by us "without cause" or, only in connection with a "change in control" of our company, they terminate employment with us for "good reason" (as each of those terms is defined in the Severance Plan).
+Our amended and restated severance benefits plan ("Severance Plan") provides severance benefits to certain of our executives, including our named executive officers, and other employees designated by our Board or an authorized committee thereof, if their employment is terminated by us without "cause" or they terminate employment with us for "good reason" (as each of those terms is defined in the Severance Plan).

-Under the Severance Plan, if we terminate an eligible executive's employment without cause prior to or more than 12 months following the closing of a change in control of our company, the executive is entitled to (a) continue receiving his or her base salary for a specified period (in the case of our chief executive officer, other C-level officers, and senior vice presidents, for 12 months, and, in the case of vice presidents, for six months) following the date of termination (the "Severance Period"), (b) company contributions to the cost of health care continuation under the Consolidated Omnibus Budget Reconciliation Act ("COBRA") for the Severance Period, and (c) the amount of any unpaid annual bonus determined by our Board to be payable to the executive for any completed bonus period which ended prior to the date of such executive's termination.
+Under the Severance Plan, if we terminate an eligible executive officer's employment without cause or such executive terminates his or her employment with us for good reason more than three months prior to or more than 12 months following the closing of a change in control of our company, the executive is entitled to (a) continue receiving his or her base salary for 12 months following the date of termination (the "Severance Period"), (b) company contributions to the cost of health care continuation under the Consolidated Omnibus Budget Reconciliation Act ("COBRA") for the Severance Period, and (c) the amount of any unpaid annual bonus determined by our Board to be payable to the executive for any completed bonus period which ended prior to the date of such executive's termination.

-The Severance Plan also provides that, if, within 12 months following the closing of a change in control of our company, we terminate an eligible executive's employment without cause or such executive terminates his or her employment with us for good reason (each of which events, a "Change in Control Termination"), the executive is entitled to (a) continue receiving his or her base salary for a specified period (in the case of our chief executive officer, other C-level officers, and senior vice presidents, for 12 months, and, in the case of vice presidents, for nine months) following the date of termination ("Change in Control Severance Period"), (b) company contributions to the cost of health care continuation under COBRA during the Change in Control Severance Period, (c) the amount of any unpaid annual bonus determined by our Board to be payable to the executive for any completed bonus period which ended prior to the date of such executive's termination, and (d) an additional single lump sum bonus payment in an amount equal to the multiple of (i) a fraction the numerator of which is the number of months in the Change in Control Severance Period and the denominator of which is 12 and (ii) the eligible executive's target annual bonus amount for the year of the

-Change in Control Termination.
+The Severance Plan also provides that, if, within the period beginning three months prior and ending 12 months following the closing of a change in control of our company, we terminate an eligible executive officer's employment without cause or such executive terminates his or her employment with us for good reason (each of which events, a "Change in Control Termination"), the executive is entitled to (a) continue receiving his or her base salary for a specified period (in the case of our chief executive officer, for 18 months, and in the case of other C-level officers, for 12 months) following the date of termination ("Change in Control Severance Period"), (b) company contributions to the cost of health care continuation under COBRA during the Change in Control Severance Period, (c) the amount of any unpaid annual bonus determined by our Board to be payable to the executive for any completed bonus period which ended prior to the date of such executive's termination, and (d) an additional single lump sum bonus payment in an amount equal to the multiple of (i) a fraction the numerator of which is the number of months in the Change in Control Severance Period and the denominator of which is 12 and (ii) the eligible executive's target annual bonus amount for the year of the Change in Control Termination.
 In addition, in the event of a Change in Control Termination, all of the executive's outstanding unvested equity awards will immediately vest in full on the date of such termination.